rsha0812/Miscellaneous-Python-Projects/README.md

 # Miscellaneous-Python-Projects
-This Repository contains some data visualization and GUI related projects in Python.
+This Repository contains some data visualization and GUI related projects in Python